awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-service-loadbalancers.md

 *Type*: String

 `TargetGroupArn`  <a name="cfn-ecs-service-loadbalancers-targetgrouparn"></a>
-An Application load balancer target group Amazon Resource Name \(ARN\) to associate with the Amazon ECS service\.
+An Application load balancer target group Amazon Resource Name \(Arn\) to associate with the Amazon ECS service\.
 *Required*: No
 *Type*: String